Introduction

 }

-This approach mixes configuration code with business logic, creating bloated classes.
+This approach mixes configuration code with business logic, creating bloated classes that are harder to read and maintain.

 The New Configuration Approach